-This page shows you how to use an inline Google API Explorer template to update a Google Cloud Dataproc cluster to change the number of workers in a cluster.
+This page shows you how to use an inline Google APIs Explorer template to update a Cloud Dataproc cluster to change the number of workers in a cluster.
 You can learn how to do the same task using the Google Cloud Platform Console in Quickstart Using the Console or using the command line in Quickstart using the gcloud command-line tool.

 Update a cluster

 To update the number of workers in your cluster, fill in and execute the APIs Explorer template, below, as follows: